IWC Cal.89 9ct 1952 34mm

 *Please note – our 12 months’ warranty is only applicable if the full list price is paid.

 Inside the case-back all the markings are correct and as expected.
-Here we find the case carries the casemakers signature ‘DS&S’ for David Shackman & Sons, a notorious casemaker used by the greatest watch houses in world.
-Also inscribed in the case-back are London 9ct hallmarks and the case number 023.
+Signed ‘DS&S’ for David Shackman & Sons, the case-back also carries London 9ct hallmarks and the reference number 023.

 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.